Darkone83/EOS/README.md

 ### 1.0 – 1.5

-Ground **D0** to disable the onboard TSOP and force LPC boot.
-On the current test rig D0 is grounded externally; the gateware also contains a driven-D0 path (grounds while active, releases only for a TSOP/stock boot), for boards that wire D0 to the FPGA.
+D0 must go low to disable the onboard TSOP and force LPC boot.
+Two install methods work, pick whichever suits your board:

+- **Ground D0 externally** — tie the D0 point to GND.
+Simplest; the FPGA leaves D0 alone.
+  (This is how the current test rig is wired.)
+- **Drive D0 from the FPGA** — wire D0 to the FPGA's D0 pin and let the gateware's driven-D0
+  path handle it: it grounds D0 while Eos is active and releases it only for a TSOP/stock boot.
+Use this if you want the board to hand the bus back for a normal TSOP boot without rewiring.

 ### 1.6